-The greatest investigative challenge that the ACCC continues to confront is that cartel conduct is usually conducted covertly.
+The greatest investigative challenge that the Australian Competition and Consumer Commission (ACCC) continues to confront is that cartel conduct is usually conducted covertly.
 Corporations attempt to hide their wrongdoings in order to retain the profits that they have made through their illegal conduct.

 Imposing an appropriately deterrent financial penalty also remains an enforcement challenge.
 The ACCC has indicated that many penalties imposed on corporations fail to consider the size of the corporation.1 This is supported by independent research conducted by the Organisation for Economic Co-operation and Development (“OECD”).
 Overall, the maximum fines imposed in the Australian jurisdiction are significantly lower in comparable jurisdictions.2